Best AI Financial Planning Assistants in 2026

 An AI financial planning assistant is a tool you ask money questions in plain English, instead of meeting a human planner or filling out a robo-advisor questionnaire.
 The category splits along one axis (breadth versus depth), and that split is what this whole guide turns on:

-• Investing-focused (PortfolioPilot, Walnut).
-Tools that go deep on your portfolio: PortfolioPilot analyzes and scores it, and Walnut lets you chat about your real connected holdings on the broker you already own.
+- Investing-focused (Walnut, PortfolioPilot).
+Tools that go deep on your portfolio: Walnut lets you chat about your real connected holdings on the broker you already own, and PortfolioPilot analyzes and scores what you hold.
 Deep on investing, narrower on everything else.

-A broad planner talks about your whole financial life.
-A focused one talks deeply about one part of it, like your portfolio.
-Both are useful; they answer different questions.
+A broad planner like Origin or Empower talks about your whole financial life.
+A focused one like Walnut or PortfolioPilot talks deeply about one part of it, your portfolio.
+Both are useful; they answer different questions, and Walnut is squarely in the focused camp.

 Origin